exonum/exonum-doc/src/get-started/java-binding.md

 ## Common Library

-Java Binding includes a library module that can be useful for Java clients and does not have a dependency on Java Binding Core.
+Java Binding includes a library module that can be useful for Java client applications that interact with an Exonum service and does not have the dependency on Java Binding Core.
 The module contains Java classes obligatory for core that can now as well be easily applied in clients, if necessary.
-In this case the classes are simply launched by a user as a library.
 The library provides the ability to create transaction messages, check proofs, serialize/deserialize data and perform cryptographic operations.
 For using the library just include the dependency in your `pom.xml`: